AnthonyThomahawk/Silverblade-CSGO/README.md

 * Multi-threaded design (each feature runs on a seperate thread)
 * A basic HWID lock (seperate demo released [here](https://github.com/AnthonyThomahawk/Simple-HWID-Windows))

-The cheat utilizes RPM (Read Process Memory) and WPM (Write Process Memory) WINAPI functions, to operate (just like 99% of external cheats for CSGO) placed conviniently in a wrapper class called BladeMemory.
+The cheat utilizes RPM (Read Process Memory) and WPM (Write Process Memory) WINAPI functions, to operate (just like 99% of external cheats for CSGO) placed conveniently in a wrapper class called BladeMemory.

 # IMPORTANT disclaimer
 The code quality in this release is **sub-par**, i wrote it when i was 16 and it was my first ever "big" C++ application, most of it is pasted off of other open source cheats (which is why you might think each seperate feature is written by a diffrent person), it is not well optimised and barely works.